iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ![heap snapshot 3](https://dl.dropboxusercontent.com/u/11600860/heap-snapshots/snapshot3.png)

-By replacing the innerHTML of #people-container, the li instance that we created has been removed and garbage collected from memory.
+By setting the innerHTML of #people-container to an empty string, the list item has been removed from the DOM and the li instance that we created has gone out of scope and been garbage collected since the document object no longer has a reference to the li object we created.
 The 1 under Objects Count corresponds to the HTMLLIElement constructor that was used to initially create the li element.
 The li variable went out of scope so it was garbage collected.

 Now what happens if we do the same exact thing as above but without wrapping our code in an immediately invoked function expressions (IIFE)?